David Romer: Career

 Romer is a member of the American Economic Association Executive Committee, the recipient of an Alfred P. Sloan Foundation Research Fellowship, a fellow of the American Academy of Arts and Sciences, and a three-time recipient of Berkeley's Graduate Economic Association's distinguished teaching and advising awards.
 Professor Romer is co-director of the Program in Monetary Economics at the National Bureau of Economic Research, and is a member of the NBER Business Cycle Dating Committee.

 Romer is the author of "Advanced Macroeconomics," a standard graduate macroeconomics text, now in its 5th edition.
 He was an editor of the Brookings Papers on Economic Activity from 2009 to Fall 2015 and, according to a January 2022 AEA announcement, will become the lead editor of the Journal of Economic Literature beginning July 2022.

 Family

 Romer is married to Christina Romer, who was his classmate at MIT and is his colleague in the Economics Department at University of California, Berkeley.
 They have adjoining offices in the department, and collaborate on much of their research.
 The couple has three children together.
+Greg Mankiw and Romer each served as best man at their respective weddings.
 Romer has two brothers, Evan and Ted Romer.
-Greg Mankiw served as best man at their wedding (Romer served as best man at Mankiw's wedding).

 He is not related to the economist Paul Romer (the former Chief Economist of the World Bank and co-recipient of the 2018 Nobel Memorial Prize in Economic Sciences).